 Since no specific undergraduate major is required, some students may be admitted on a conditional basis if they lack sufficient academic experience to take the required core courses.
 In these cases, specific undergraduate courses may be required before full admission is granted.
 Undergraduates interested in this program are encouraged to include courses in cartography, aerial photography interpretation, statistics, chemistry, biology and environmental science.
 Students applying to the geology track should first contact the Director of Graduate Studies if they do not hold a comprehensive Bachelor of Science in geology undergraduate degree.

 Accelerated Master's Degree option

 Eligible Missouri State University undergraduate majors in Geography, Geospatial Sciences, Geology, and Planning may apply for preliminary acceptance into the Geography and Geology program after admission requirements for the accelerated masters option have been satisfied.
 If accepted, a maximum of 12 credit hours from approved graduate-level courses may be counted toward both the graduate and undergraduate degrees (Mixed Credit).
 This option allows students with advanced course work in Geography, Geospatial Sciences, Geology, or Planning to complete a masters degree in three full semesters and one summer semester.
 Students can choose from GEO 651, GEO 666, GEO 668, GLG 690, GLG 672, GLG 673, GLG 680.
-Contact the Department of Geography, Geology and Planning for further information and guidelines.
+Contact the School of Earth, Environment and Sustainability for further information and guidelines.